LcsJudahLive/RustExercises/README.md

 ## Rustdoc Examples

-Just playing around with Rust exercises and implementing some variations.
+Just playing around with Rust exercises on https://doc.rust-lang.org/rust-by-example/index.html and implementing some variations.